franneck94/HelperBox/docs/Mainteam.md

 # Mesmer Helper

-- If player is on Mesmer
+- If a player is on Mesmer
     - Spike Set Button
         - Casts Wastrel's Demise and Wastrel's Worry on target